What is a 360 video?

 If you’re reading this, then it means that you’ve probably seen an online video like this before.
 Most of these videos were taken with regular cameras capturing everything in the direction in which they’re pointed.

-However, 360 videos have changed these standards.
-Unlike a normal video, 360 videos are recorded pretty much in all directions, giving you a complete 360-degree view.
+In the meantime, 360 videos have changed these standards all the way through.
+Apart from a normal video, 360 videos are recorded pretty much in all directions and giving you a complete 360-degree view.

-How can I watch this type of videos?
+How can I watch this type of video?

 Virtual Reality Headset

-The first way is to use your phone as a “magic window” of sorts – point your phone in whichever direction you wish to look.
-Another way is to simply tap and drag on the video to control your perspective.
+The first way is to use your phone as a kind of “magic window”- point your phone in whatever direction you want to look at.
+The next way is to simply tap and drag a video to control your perspective.

-You can also use a web player like those available on both Facebook and YouTube.
-You can simply click and drag on the video if you want to change your perspective.
+You can also use a web player like the one available on both Facebook and YouTube.
+You can simply click and drag the video if you want to change your viewpoint.

 How do I create 360-degree videos?